 While remote work may be convenient, one drawback is it could expose your business to more payroll tax implications.

-Now that remote work has become the norm, your employees could potentially work from anywhere in the country.
-While remote work may be convenient, one drawback is it could expose your business to more payroll tax implications.
+Due to the COVID-19 pandemic, remote work has become the norm.
+As a result, your employees could potentially work from anywhere in the country.
+While remote work may be convenient, one drawback is it could expose your business to more payroll implications.
 It's crucial that your payroll system adjusts to this new situation, so your small business avoids costly trouble with the government.

-Payroll can already be a headache when all your employees work on-site at your business.
+The tax headaches of working remotely start with payroll.
+It can already be a headache when all your employees work on-site at your business.
 However, it starts to get even more complicated when an employee works from home in a different state.
-Depending on the state laws, your business may need to register to collect payroll tax for where the employee lives and handle the proper withholding.
+Depending on the state laws, your business may need to register to collect payroll tax for where the employee lives and handle the proper withholding for income paid.

-When employees had to work in person occasionally, this at least meant your business only had to track laws for states within commuting distance.
+When employees had to work in person occasionally, this at least meant your business only had to track payroll and income tax laws for states within commuting distance.
 However, with completely remote workers potentially living anywhere in the country, your payroll system should be prepared to manage taxes for all 50 states.

 Not only does this mean tracking different state and local tax rates, but you also need to follow all the rules for benefits, like whether an employee must contribute to New York's paid family leave program.
 If your small business doesn't handle your tax filing properly for out-of-state workers, you could face audits and monetary penalties.

-The laws for payroll taxes constantly change.
+Another of the most common tax headaches of working remotely is the constantly changing payroll tax laws.
 These past few years, we've seen a lot more adjustments than usual as governments respond to the rise of remote workers.
 States that rely on taxes from major employers have not been happy to see those tax dollars go elsewhere due to remote work.

-As a result, some have passed new laws to collect payroll taxes for remote employees living elsewhere.
+As a result, some have passed new laws to collect payroll taxes for employees working out of state.
 For example, New Hampshire sued Massachusetts because the Massachusetts government was aggressively trying to collect payroll taxes from New Hampshire residents who were working remotely for Massachusetts-based companies.

 On top of tracking laws, you also need to keep track of your out-of-state workers.
 If they are working from home, they are more mobile than before.
 You need to figure out where they're located, both their home as well as if they travel.
 If they spend considerable time in another state, like for an extended visit, this could trigger payroll liabilities for your business.

 If handling payroll taxes in this new environment sounds challenging, that's because it is.
-The amount of work for small business payroll departments has gone up considerably as they deal with remote employees.
+Working remotely has tax implications that are a considerable amount of work for small business payroll departments.
 Fortunately, in the same way workplace technology has improved to meet the needs of remote workers, so has payroll software.

 Remote work looks like it's here to stay.
 39% of employees said they would consider quitting if their employers weren't flexible about remote work, according to a 2021 survey conducted for Bloomberg.
 This is an opportunity for tech-savvy business owners like yourself, as it opens the entire country for your talent pool.

 The key though, is that your in-house systems keep up with the new challenges.
-By working with Roll by ADP, you can stay compliant and stop wasting time on small business tax headaches.
+By working with Roll by ADP, you can stay compliant and stop wasting time dealing with payroll tax for remote employees.
 See how you can effortlessly manage payroll tax filing with Roll.